nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

   the federated professional identity (see Authentication).
 - A use case scope is present from the authentication process; a use-case-identifier connects this scope to the corresponding access policy and authentication policy.
-- The applicable policies are available, version controlled in a Git repository controlled by the Nuts Foundation.
+- The applicable policies are available, version controlled in the Git repository [nl-zorginzage-resources](https://github.com/nuts-foundation/nl-zorginzage-resources) that is controlled by the Nuts Foundation.
 - The data holder operates a policy enforcement point and has access to a policy decision point (e.g. the PDP functionality in the Nuts Knooppunt).